crosscode-nl/ccopenlib/include/ccol/thread/EXAMPLES.md

 Stop a timer.

-A timer can be stopped and restarted by using start or startSingleshot everytime.
-Stop is not required betweeen those calls.
+A timer can be stopped and restarted by using start or startSingleshot every time.
+Stop is not required between those calls.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~cpp
 ccol::thread::Timer timer([]{